Skip to content ↓

 Extracurricular activities

-Since our subjects relate directly to the world of work and commerce, we run a number of extracurricular activities:
+Since our subjects relate directly to the world of work and commerce, we run a number of extracurricular activities which can be found on the BGS Opportunities website.

-We have arranged presentations from interesting companies e.g. Jane Brown (the shoe designer competing with Jimmy Choo), Johnson Banks (arguably the UK's leading graphics company) visited the school.
-We arrange international field trips: For the past 7 years we have taken Year13 Economists and Business Studies students to New York or China.
-We have visited the New York Stock Exchange, Federal Reserve Bank, independent companies as well as the usual tourist sites and attractions.
-In China, we have visited Shanghai, Beijing, Xian and Suzhou).
-Clearly this country is increasingly becoming the commercial centre of gravity and will continue to do so for the next decade at least.
-From time to time we help place students in internships.
-Over the past 7 years we placed 30 students in internships with City Firms, and helped 8 students with full-time employment in the City.
+We have arranged presentations from interesting companies e.g. HSBC, Jane Brown (the shoe designer competing with Jimmy Choo), Johnson Banks (arguably the UK's leading graphics company) visited the school.
+We arrange international field trips: For the past 14 years we have taken Year13 Economists and Business Studies students to international destinations, often the USA or China.
+We also take year 10 Economists to the Bank of England.